S&P 500 Additions Coming This Friday: 9 Stocks Likely to Struggle.

 About TEAM

 Atlassian Corporation is a provider of team collaboration and productivity software.
 The Company specializes in software development, work management, and enterprise service management software, which enables enterprises to connect their business and technology teams with an artificial intelligence (AI)-powered system of work.
 Its interconnected portfolio of apps, AI agents, and Collections, each with discrete value propositions, delivers solutions for software teams, IT operations and support teams, leadership, and business teams.
 Its apps, agents, and Collections are all built on the Atlassian Cloud Platform and data model: a common technology foundation that connects teams, information, and workflows throughout an organization.
-Its apps include Jira, Confluence, Loom, Jira Service Management, Rovo, Bitbucket, Compass, Jira Product Discovery, Jira Align, Focus and Talent.
-It offers team collaboration products on its Data Center deployment option.
+The Company's apps include Jira, Confluence, Loom, Jira Service Management, Rovo, Bitbucket, Compass, Jira Product Discovery, Jira Align, Focus and Talent.
 It operates the Dia and Arc browsers.

 About the author